A Robust Measure on FDFAs Following Duo-Normalized Acceptance: FDFAs with duo-normalized acceptance condition

 As already mentioned, none of the common $\omega$-automata has a unique minimal automaton, and the number of states in the minimal automaton may be bigger than the number of equivalence classes in $\sim_L$.
-As an example $L_2=(\Sigma^*abc)^\omega$ has one equivalence class under $\sim_L$ since an infinite extension $xw$ for $w\in\Sigma^\omega$ of any finite word $x$ is in the language iff $w\in L_2$.
+For example, $L_2=(\Sigma^*abc)^\omega$ has one equivalence class under $\sim_{L_2}$ since an infinite extension $xw$ for $w\in\Sigma^\omega$ of any finite word $x$ is in the language iff $w\in L_2$.

-The quest for finding a correspondence between equivalence classes of the language and an automaton model lead to the development of Families of Right Congruences (FORCs) and Families of DFAs (FDFAs)~\cite{MalerS97,AngluinF14}.
-These definitions build on the well known result that two $\omega$-regular languages are equivalent if and only if they agree on the set of ultimately periodic words~\cite{Buchi62,CalbrixNP93old}, and thus consider only ultimately periodic words.
-We also consider only such words.
+The quest for finding a correspondence between equivalence classes of the language and an automaton model lead to the development of \emph{Families of Right Congruences} (FORCs)~\cite{MalerS97} and \emph{Families of DFAs} (FDFAs)~\cite{AngluinF16}.
+These definitions build on the well-known result that two $\omega$-regular languages are equivalent if and only if they agree on the set of ultimately periodic words~\cite{Buchi62,CalbrixNP93old}, and thus consider only ultimately periodic words, i.e. words of the form $uv^\omega$.
+We also consider only such words, and represent them as pairs $(u,v)$ for $u\in\Sigma^*$ and $v\in\Sigma^+$.